joeltimothyoh/Get-StorageReport/README.md

 ## Usage

-Get-Storage-Report can be used as a script or module.
+Get-StorageReport can be used as a script or module.
 Scripts allow for greater portability and isolation, while modules allow for greater accessibility, scalability and upgradability.

-The `Get-Storage-Report.ps1` script has the additional ability to email reports.
+The `Get-StorageReport.ps1` script has the additional ability to email reports.

 ### Script

-* Configure the settings within the `Get-Storage-Report.ps1` script.
+* Configure the settings within the `Get-StorageReport.ps1` script.
 * Run the script to get a report and send it via email.

 ### Module

-* Install the `Get-Storage-Report.psm1` module.
+* Install the `Get-StorageReport.psm1` module.
 Refer to Microsoft's documentation on installing PowerShell modules.
-* Call the module via `Get-Storage-Report` in PowerShell to get a report.
+* Call the module via `Get-StorageReport` in PowerShell to get a report.

 ## Scheduling

-The `Get-Storage-Report.ps1` script can be scheduled to periodically notify on the storage status of logical drives on the system.
+The `Get-StorageReport.ps1` script can be scheduled to periodically notify on the storage status of logical drives on the system.

 * Set up the script to be run.
 * In *Task Scheduler*, create a task with the following *Action*: